space-code/flare/CONTRIBUTING.md

 ---

 *Some of the ideas and wording for the statements above were based on work by the [Docker](https://github.com/docker/docker/blob/master/CONTRIBUTING.md) and [Linux](https://elinux.org/Developer_Certificate_Of_Origin) communities.
-We commend them for their efforts to facilitate collaboration in their projects.*